dynamsoft-docs/capture-vision-docs/enums/capture-vision-router/image-source-state.md

 # Enumeration ImageSourceState

-`ImageSourceState` describes the status of an object that conforms to the `ImageSourceAdapter` interface and is designated as the image source in a `CaptureVisionRouter` object.
+`ImageSourceState` describes the state of an object that conforms to the `ImageSourceAdapter` interface and is designated as the image source in a `CaptureVisionRouter` object.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript